AhsanBilal7/End-to-End-DL-Project/README.md

 # Notes
 - `Utils` Add functions that you use frequently
 - `@ensure_annotations` Decorator to ensure that the return value is of the same type
+- `@property` This is for the hidden function and we can access the hidden function withour the paranthesis
+- `os.path.dirname` It will ignore the last filename and return the remaining path

 # End-to-End Deep Learning Project